Add a DNAT rule with server access assistant

-External source networks and devices Select the source networks and devices from which users can access the internal server.
+For External source networks and devices, select the source networks and devices from which users can access the internal server.

 The reflexive and loopback rule names include the name and rule ID of the DNAT rule you created.
 The firewall rule name includes the DNAT rule name.